cpagniel/FishOASIS/README.md

 ## Deployment

-Specific instructions on how to assemble the components of the FishOASIS camera for deployment can be found [here](/deployment/FishOASIS_deployment.md).
+Specific instructions on how to prepare the FishOASIS camera for deployment can be found [here](/deployment/FishOASIS_deployment.md).